Widdifield Secondary School: Overview

 The school was founded in 1965 and named after Joseph Henry Widdifield, a nineteenth-century physician and member of the Legislative Assembly of Ontario for York North.
 It had a capacity of 1,164 students and the active student body generally ranged from 900 to 1,000.
 Because of the extensive school zone, approximately 35–65% of students were bussed in.
 The school's motto was "Mens Quaerens in Corpore Sano," loosely meaning "an inquiring mind in a sound body" in Latin.

 Widdifield was the first school in Canada to incorporate a Specialist High Skills Major (SHSM)— Arts and Culture certificate program.
 It later obtained SHSM programs in Construction, Environment, and Health and Wellness, as well as a fine arts magnet program called Arts Nipissing.

 Closure

 In September 2017, the Near North District School Board voted to close Widdifield, citing the declining youth population of North Bay and insufficient funding to maintain all three city high schools under their jurisdiction.
 The decision was challenged by local parents and investigated by the Ontario Ombudsman, but eventually reaffirmed in a 2019 revote.

 In January 2018, the school board announced that WSS would close in September 2019.
 In September 2018, they announced that the closure would be delayed by at least one year, due to difficulties securing increased government funding for the other two local schools.

-Widdifield finally closed in June 2020.
-Due to the COVID-19 pandemic, graduates went to the school one at a time to retrieve their diplomas from a table.
+Widdifield closed in June 2020 amid the COVID-19 pandemic.
 The students and special programs were distributed to North Bay's other English public schools: Chippewa Secondary School and West Ferris Secondary School.